markjuhn/ISC_Final/README.md

 prset topologypr = constraints( backbone1, backbone2, backbone3);

+A general way of how MrBayes reads these constraints:

+constraint [name of constraint] partial = [monophyletic group] : [Everything you know the is not in the monphyletic group]

+^this loads the constraints into MrBayes

+prset topologypr = constraints ( [name of constraint], [name of constraint], [etc] );

+^this tells MrBayes to use whatever you loaded as a constraint

 MrBayes is able to read the above text and interpret it as a backbone constraint tree It will therefore constraint the tree search and force it to return the given topology